GoDev87/native-mac-rpgm/README.md

-# Native macOS builds for RPG Maker MV
+# Native macOS builds for RPG Maker MV and MZ

-`build-native-mac.sh` turns an RPG Maker MV deployment into a native macOS application.
-It downloads the official NW.js runtime for the Mac running the script, copies the game into it, redirects save files outside the signed app bundle, and applies an ad-hoc signature for local use.
+`build-native-mac.sh` turns an RPG Maker MV or MZ deployment into a native macOS application.
+It downloads the official NW.js SDK runtime for the Mac running the script, copies the game into it, redirects save files outside the signed app bundle, and applies an ad-hoc signature for local use.

 ## Requirements

 - macOS on Apple Silicon (`arm64`) or Intel (`x86_64`)
-- An RPG Maker MV deployment containing `www/index.html`
+- An RPG Maker MV or MZ deployment in one of the supported layouts described below
 - An internet connection to download NW.js
 - The standard macOS command-line tools used by the script: `curl`, `unzip`, `ditto`, `codesign`, and `awk`
+- `/usr/libexec/PlistBuddy`, included with macOS

-The game deployment must also retain RPG Maker MV's usual `www/js/main.js` file.
-The script patches this file in the generated app to store saves in the user's Application Support directory.
+The script identifies the engine from `js/rpg_managers.js` (MV) or `js/rmmz_managers.js` (MZ).
+An MV deployment must also retain its usual `js/main.js` file because the generated copy is patched to install the save redirect.

+## Supported deployment layouts

+The input directory may use either of these layouts:

+- A standard deployment containing `www/index.html`.
+The contents of `www` become the app's web files.
+- A flat deployment containing `index.html`, `js/`, and `data/`, as commonly produced for Windows.
+The script copies the web game while excluding Windows runtime files and directories such as `.exe`, `.dll`, `.pak`, `locales`, and `swiftshader`.

+Pass the directory that contains `www` for the first layout, or the directory that contains `index.html` for the flat layout.

 ## Configure the app